arangodb/docs/3.8/graphs-custom-pregel.md

 that the parameters are bound to.
 Both can be accessed using their name via `var-ref`. `body` is evaluated when the lambda is called.

+Lambdas can be used wherever a function is expected.

 ```js
 > [["lambda", ["quote", []], ["quote", ["x"]], ["quote", ["+", ["var-ref", "x"], 4]]], 6]
  = 10